Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent

 similarly as the question introduced in \cite{CVeys} for the motivic oscillation index (and where the necessity of working with squareful integers $N$ is explained).
 Recall that an integer $N$ is called squareful if for any prime $p$ dividing $N$ also $p^2$ divides $N$.
-In \cite{CAN} and \cite{CMN}, evidence is given for this sharper but more technical question.
+In \cite{CAN}, \cite{Saskia-Kien}, \cite{CDenSper}, \cite{CDenSperlocal}, \cite{CMN}, \cite{DenSper}, evidence is given for this sharper but more technical question.
 As mentioned above, $\hat\alpha_f$ is hard to compute in general, and $(n-s)/d$ is much more transparent.
-However, $\hat\alpha_f$ is supposedly equal to the motivic oscillation index of $f$, which in turn is optimal as exponent of $N^{-1}$ in the upper bounds for $E_f(N,\xi)$ (see the last section of \cite{CMN}).
+However, $\hat\alpha_f$ is supposedly equal to the motivic oscillation index of $f$, which in turn is optimal as exponent of $N^{-1}$ in the upper bounds for $E_f(N,\xi)$ for squareful $N$ (see the last section of \cite{CMN}, or, a reasoning as for Corollary \ref{cor:Igusa2thm2}).
 Note that by Proposition \ref{lem:alpha}, one has